FAITHS Program

 The grantmaking program will support faith-based organizations and congregations to:

-• Build and strengthen the capacity of organizations and leaders to engage in racial and economic equity issues through nonpartisan voter engagement, policy advocacy, and community
+• Build and strengthen the capacity of organizations and leaders to engage in racial and economic equity issues, through nonpartisan voter engagement, policy advocacy, and community organizing.

-• Provide programs that promote economic security, educational opportunity, and community well-being.
+• Provide programs that promote economic security, leadership and training opportunities, and community well-being, i.e. advocating for and providing more affordable housing.

 Priority will be given to applicants that:

-• Provide programs for underserved communities (e.g. low-income people of color, systems involved and/or formerly incarcerated residents, low-wage workers, youth, homeless individuals, seniors, and immigrants).
+• Provide programs for underserved communities that also increase the civic and community engagement of those communities (e.g., low-income people of color, systems involved and/or formerly incarcerated residents, low-wage workers, mental health programs, youth, unhoused individuals, seniors, and immigrants).

-To submit an application, please log into the Grantee Portal.
-It will take 48 hours to set up an account in SFF grantee portal.
+To submit an application please log onto the SFF grantee portal.

 Trainings and Technical Assistance